sdercolin/vlabeler/readme/command-line-api.md

 ### Global functions

-`executeCommand(...args: string[]): string` : execute a command in the command line, wait for it to finish, and return the output as a string.
+`executeCommand(...args: string[]): int` : execute a command in the command line, wait for it to finish, and return the exit code.
 The args will be automatically wrapped by `""`.

 e.g.